Scholarships for College Students Exist. Here’s How You Can Find Them

 Become a student of the financial aid process

-Financial aid requirements change over the years, and FinAid estimates that tuition increases about 8 percent per year.
+Financial aid requirements change over the years, and FinAid estimates that tuition increases about 8% per year.
 The more that you know about financial aid, the less likely you are to be caught by surprise.
-For instance, lots of college students don’t realize that the FAFSA is an annual requirement that needs to be filled out starting October 1—and that you’ll need financial input from your parents as long as you’re still considered a dependent.
+For instance, lots of college students don’t realize that the FAFSA is an annual requirement that needs to be filled out, usually starting October 1—and that you’ll need financial input from your parents as long as you’re still considered a dependent.

 Your parents and mentors can also help you navigate the process.
 Parent sections of college websites like StudentAid.gov and BigFuture include lots of helpful information, as do groups like College Parents of America and parent associations on campus.